michaelchadwick/keebord/README.md

 # NebyooKeys

-Play piano using the keyboard, mouse, or MIDI input.
+Play piano using keyboard, mouse, touch or MIDI input.
 Built using VueJS.

 Much thanks to [dabbmedia/web-audio-synth](https://github.com/dabbmedia/web-audio-synth?ref=vuejsexamples.com) for providing a starting point for someone who has never done VueJS before.